 Slack is an instant messaging system that many businesses set up to coordinate and collaborate on projects in real-time.
-The Tom's Guide team uses it religiously to talk about story ideas, provide editing feedback and check in on everyone's status.
+The Tom's Guide team uses it daily to talk about story ideas, provide editing feedback and check in on everyone's status.
 Oh, and we also have fun conversations about the best shows to binge watch and send memes to each other.

 But you may be new to using Slack, as your company recently started working from home, or perhaps you're not making the most of the software.
 So we've compiled some great Slack tips that will show you how to master everything from keyboard shortcuts, to notifications, to reminders.